Zolko-123/FreeCAD_Assembly4/Examples/Tutorial2/TUTORIAL2.md

-## Master-sketch
+## Master sketch

 We will first create the functional structure of the assembly, and only then will we design the parts composing the assembly.
-The functional structure constist of sketches and datum objects at the root of the assembly, and placed at real functional locations, like rotation axes, planes, fixation points, translation axes ...
+The functional structure consists of sketches and datum objects at the root of the assembly, and placed at real functional locations, like rotation axes, planes, fixation points, translation axes ...

 We present here a way of doing an assembly — a _functional_ assembly as opposed to a _geometrical_ assembly — that is based on the real mechanical functions of the assembly, and not on the geometrical features of the parts in the assembly.
 It is interesting to note that, _in fine_, all assemblies are functional assemblies, but when making a geometrical assembly you somehow reverse-engineer the functions of the geometrical features that the designer of the part has implemented to match the mechanical functions of the part.
-In other words, if, for example, there is a — _geometrical_ — hole in a part to hold an axis, it's because the designer new that there is going to be a — _functional_ — rotation there, and not because of some lucky magic.
+In other words, if, for example, there is a — _geometrical_ — hole in a part to hold an axis, it's because the designer knew that there is going to be a — _functional_ — rotation there, and not because of some lucky magic.

 Such a functional assembly is also called _top-down_ design, as opposed to _bottom-up_ design where you assemble finished parts.

-At first glance, this functional assembly, or top-down design, might seem less intuitive than the geometrical assembly that most CAD software propose, but once used to it it is more natural, and also much more robust: if, for example, you define a datum axis for a rotation, you don't need to know the mechanical details of how you will realise the rotation, and you can already assemble your parts around that datum axis.
+At first glance, this functional assembly, or top-down design, might seem less intuitive than the geometrical assembly that most CAD software propose, but once used to it it is more natural, and also much more robust: if, for example, you define a datum axis for a rotation, you don't need to know the mechanical details of how you will realize the rotation, and you can already assemble your parts around that datum axis.
 It is therefore possible to split and parallelize the detail design of each part between designers and still be sure that all the parts will come correctly together.

 ### Variables